Royal Liver Building: Description

 The building overlooks the River Mersey from its waterfront location on the Pier Head and forms one of the 'Three Graces' along with the Port of Liverpool Building and the Cunard Building.
 It has ten storeys, including two in the roof.
 An 18 ft copper Liver bird stands on each clock tower, designed by Carl Bernard Bartels.

 The building is crowned by a pair of clock towers.
 The clocks were made by Gent and Co. of Leicester.
 The clock faces are 7.6 m in diameter, larger than those of London's famous landmark, the Great Westminster Clock, holding the distinction of being the largest electronically driven clocks in the UK.

 The four clock faces have no numerals, only facets indicating the 12 hours.
 These are disposed as three on the riverside tower, facing west/north/south, the remaining one on the landward tower facing east.
 There is only one mechanism driving the faces on both of the towers.
 They were originally named George clocks, because they were started at the precise time that King George V was crowned on 22 June 1911.

 Tenants

-There are currently over 19 tenants in the Royal Liver Building including:
+Tenants in the Royal Liver Building include: